ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 (Lee et al, 2014).

-Respondents were only presented with the bolded text, the extra information would have been excessive but it could be assumed that familiarity may have played some role in voting.
+Respondents were only presented with the bolded text, the extra information would have been excessive, but it could be assumed that familiarity may have played some role in voting.